How to identify the Windows 10 apps that hog system resources

 Although closing down the Windows 10 apps and processes that are slowing down your system can be useful, be cautious when killing system processes.
 Ending an important system process could crash your system, causing you to lose unsaved information.
 Also, if you have got a file open that you have not saved, try and save it before you start killing apps and processes all willy-nilly.

-Discover: Productivity Apps Recommended System and Security Task Manager Tutorials Windows
+Discover: Productivity Apps Recommended System Task Manager Tutorials Windows